wickwirew/PureSQL/README.md

 ## FTS5
 FTS5 is supported but has some additional requirements.
-To generate usable structs Otter needs type information even though they not valid FTS arguments.
+To generate usable structs PureSQL needs type information even though they not valid FTS arguments.
 Specifying the type is **required** and an optional `NOT NULL` is allowed.
 These are not FTS5 arguments so they will be removed from the final migration.
 ```sql